-8 WIENER Control: DAQ VME crates and LV units
+8 WIENER Control: DAQ VME Crates and LV Units

 By clicking the DAQ button, a summary table with all the VME crates used for the data acquisition is shown.
 The columns show the current for each voltage channel.
 There is also a column "Power On"; and a column "Alarms", grouping all the hardware alarms for the voltage channels.
-Only the "alarms" column has alert handling defined.
-It will show the ORANGE color in case of alarm from a channel, from the power supply or from the fantray.
+Only the "Alarms" column has alert handling defined.
+It will show the ORANGE color in case of alarm from a channel, from the power supply or from the fan tray.
 It will also show the ORANGE color in case the crate is switched OFF (and voltage settings $\neq 0$ - in that case, the voltages monitored and set will differ, thus triggering alarm).
 The column will show GREEN color if no alarm is present.
 By double-clicking one line (i.e. one crate), a detailed panel for the specific crate will be displayed.
-For some crate types, the monitoring of fantray parameters is not possible, and in that case the fantrays fields will display the PURPLE color.
+For some crate types, the monitoring of fan tray parameters is not possible, and in that case the fan trays fields will display the PURPLE color.

 The PURPLE color indicates that either the reading of the parameters failed (loss of communication), or a bad quality flag was assigned to the item by the server, for some reason.
-Cells in the summary table that show occasionaly the PURPLE color, alternating with white, is normal.
+Cells in the summary table that show occasionaly the PURPLE color, alternating with white is a normal condition.
 If you observe persistent PURPLE color for an entire line (crate) in the summary table, inform a DCS expert.

-The implementation of WIENER fantrays and LV units in the DCS does not allow to change settings, but only switch ON/OFF the crate, reset a VME crate, and monitor its parameters.
+The implementation of WIENER fantrays and LV units in the DCS does not allow to change settings, but only switch ON/OFF crates, reset them, and monitor their parameters.
 The change of settings can be done by a DCS expert, on request, by using a different OPC client.